-Travel.State.Gov > Records and Authentications > Authenticate Your Document > Apostille Requirements
+Travel.State.Gov > Replace or Certify Documents > Authenticate Your Document > Apostille Requirements

 1) Notarize each document in front of a notary public: